loggedin/numerical-methods/README.md

 ## backwards-difference.py

-This module uses the backwards difference method to estimate the derivatve of a function.
+This script uses the backwards difference method to estimate the derivatve of a function.
 For each of the several values of step size used, a curve is plotted showing the error in the corresponding estimate.

 	python3 backwards-difference.py